DavidSvejda2507/FYS-STK4155-Project-2/README.md

 *  ` plot.py `: functions for plotting the results of Hyper.py `

-*  ` validate.py `
+*  ` validate.py `: function for testing a network on the validation data and plotting the results

 *  ` /Data `: a folder containing both the plots and the data which are used to do the plots.
 The data are organized into subfolders, and they are saved in `numpy` format.

-Function for testing a network on the validation data and plotting the results

-*  ` plotweights.py `

-Function for plotting the weights of the first layer of a network
+*  ` plotweights.py `: function for plotting the weights of the first layer of a network

-*  ` LinearGDtest.py `, `LinearModel.py `, `toy-gradient-descent.ipynb`

-Functions for testing the optimisers on a simple test case and notebook for generating the plots
+*  ` LinearGDtest.py `, `LinearModel.py `, `toy-gradient-descent.ipynb`: functions for testing the optimisers on a simple test case and notebook for generating the plots.

 ### Authors